beverm2391/bens-mini-dl-lib/README.md

 - [ ] Add dynamic lr optimizer
 - [ ] Add regularization
 - [ ] Add examples and docs
+- [ ] write a test for the new no_grad context manager

 ## TODO IDEAS
 - [ ] watch [this video](https://www.youtube.com/watch?v=VMj-3S1tku0) by Karpathy on backprop and learn from/copy his abstractions